dat515-2024/info/policy.md

 # Grading and Collaboration Policy

-All lab assignments must be completed to satisfaction (passed) in order to sit for the exam.
+All lab assignments must be completed to satisfaction (passed) in order to sit for the exam or pass the course.

 ## Lab Approval Process

-Some of the assignments will be automatically approved by QuickFeed when sufficiently many tests pass; these does not require any manual approval.
+Some of the assignments _may_ be automatically approved by QuickFeed when sufficiently many tests pass; these does not require any manual approval.

-For assignments that require TA approval, *you must* present your solution to a member of the teaching staff.
+For assignments that require TA approval, _you must_ present your solution to a member of the teaching staff.
 For group assignments, each group member must **individually** present and explain their work to a TA for approval.
 This should be done during lab hours.
 Approval can take place in-person or remotely via Discord.